mmaitre314/MediaReader/README.md

 MediaCapture Reader
 ===================

-Reads audio/video media samples from cameras and microphone using MediaCapture.
+Reads audio/video samples from cameras and microphone using MediaCapture.

 The following code snippet reads a video frame in Bgra8 format from the default camera: